tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 studies; I've just been quantifying things that people didn't think to quantify.

-## Why
-People wonder why I did all this stuff with Socrata data, and I don't necessarily know.
-I think most things do better when knowledge is shared, so I obviously care about open data; I want it to be easy for data to be reused so that we don't have to duplicate each other's work.
+### Communication

-Someone recently suggested that I'm actually just interested in understanding how knowledge gets created and shared.
-That would explain a lot of other things about me.
-For example, I have been quite interested in the power of signage; signs are treated as authoritative even though anyone can put up a sign.
+Someone recently suggested that I'm generally interested in understanding how knowledge gets created and shared.
+Fun story:
+A few years ago, I became quite interested in the power of signage; signs are treated as authoritative even though anyone can put up a sign.
 This one time, I posted "EMERGENCY EXIT ONLY ALARM WILL SOUND" signs on doors that weren't emergency exits only.
 Those emergency signs are scary!
 Even I was afraid of opening the doors afterwards!

+When so much information passes through a central and open resource like a data portal, we acquire rich data about how different people produce and analyze data.
+This ecosystem of open data doesn't just give us more data to analyze; it also allows us to analyze data analysis.